-Following the publication of the Scottish Government’s Future Skills Action Plan, this half-day conference will provide attendees with the opportunity to discuss how business, government and our colleges and universities can work collaboratively to enhance upskilling and retraining opportunities across Scotland.
+Following the publication of the Scottish Government’s Future Skills Action Plan, this half-day conference will discuss how business, government and our colleges and universities can work collaboratively to enhance upskilling and retraining opportunities across Scotland.

 The impact of AI and automation on the workplace, combined with Scotland’s ageing workforce, means that lifelong learning has become more important than ever.